mobibyte/momonote/BIOL 1441/Lesson 4.md

 • This is because the products of the reactions have MORE energy than the reactants

-7. Describe the relationship between catabolic, anabolic, endergonic, and exergonic reactions.
+**7. Describe the relationship between catabolic, anabolic, endergonic, and exergonic reactions.**
+Catabolic & anabolic reactions are paired
+• The monomers made in catabolic reactions are used to build polymers in anabolic reactions

+Exergonic & endergonic reactions are paired
+• The energy released in exergonic reactions is used to power endergonic reactions

-8. Explain how ATP & ADP are related.
+**8. Explain how ATP & ADP are related.**
+ADP = adenosine diphosphate
+• ADP has 2 phosphate groups, so it has *some* energy
+• ADP is made when the cell uses the energy in ATP (by removing one of its phosphate groups)

 9. Explain what happens during redox reactions.
 10. Write the overall chemical equation for